 As an organization with a mission to place people into great careers, we collaborate with like-minded organizations throughout our community.
 Through the generous support of multiple entities, Upskill NWA’s services—including tuition, books, fees, licensing exam fees, and other historical barriers —are provided at no cost to participants.

-Participants must have a household income at or lower than 80% of the Area Median Income (AMI).
+Participants must have a household income at or lower than 80% of the Area Median Income (AMI table below).
 Participants must also be able to be a student and work in the United States, and they must be accepted for enrollment by one of our educational partners.
 Participants must also reside in Benton, Madison, or Washington County in Arkansas.
 For more information, please see Apply.

-If you do not have any income of your own, for example a parent supports you, you will need to ask that person for your expense amounts and will be able to note this in your application when reporting your income and expenses.
+If you do not have any income of your own, for example, a parent supports you, you will need to ask that person for their most recent pay stub and the first page of their most recent tax return.

 If you have lost a copy of your taxes, you can get a transcript of your taxes from the IRS by calling (800)-829-1040.
 Transcripts will be mailed directly to you in two to three weeks.